 summary

 Yamagata Prefecture is one of the few places in Tohoku where you can experience the history of Oda Nobunaga.
-Why not take a trip to a place connected to this area and think about its history?
+Why not visit the places associated with him and reflect on that history?